runloopai/rl-cli-py/README.md

 # rl-cli
-Runloop CLI for using runloop APIs
+A command line utility for interacting with runloop APIs.

 **NOTE: This project is still in early alpha release**